And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Like I said, this person really needs to hear it.

-When you when you were living in fear of what other people think, and that's what I take from now, Dawn, why what are you what is that facial expression mean?
+When you were living in fear of what other people think, and that's what I take from now, Dawn, what does that facial expression mean?

 You know, her facial expression.